1 9 8 5 – Current (UK)

 At the start of 1984 a patch of land at the back of the BBCs newly acquired Elstree studios lay dormant and derelict.
 It had last been used six months earlier by the previous owners, Central, for their hit series Auf Wiedersehen, Pet.

 A year later, that wasteland had been transformed into bustling Albert Square in the fictional East London borough of Walford, E20, and the BBCs long-denied dream of a twice-weekly serial to battle Coronation Street had become reality, in the shape of EastEnders.
 In another 8 months it would be the most popular television show in Britain.

 The first episode of EastEnders, in which Reg Cox was found dead, was watched by over 17 million people in February 1985.
 Three days later, the story broke that Leslie Grantham (who played ‘Dirty’ Den Watts) was a convicted murderer who had served eleven years in prison for killing a taxi driver when he was a soldier in Germany back in 1966, and the love-hate relationship between EastEnders and Fleet Street began.

-Britain's tabloids were soon obsessed with the show.
-This hysteria blew the programmes importance out of all proportion, but it did wonders for the ratings.
+Britain’s tabloids were soon obsessed with the show.
+This hysteria blew the importance of the programme out of all proportion, but it did wonders for the ratings.
 On 24 October, three weeks after Michelle told Den he was the father of her baby, EastEnders topped the viewing figures for the first time, thereby ousting Coronation Street.